-- System/370 general purpose instructions can be used to (1) reduce the need for multiple move instructions or move subroutines, (2) facilitate field padding, storage clearing, and record blocking and deblocking, and (3) improve decimal arithmetic performance. - Other new instructions are implemented for dynamic address translation and for extended control mode. - Operator console devices include a 15-cps console printer-keyboard, and an 85-cps console printer-keyboard for faster display, and a remote 15-cps console printer-keyboard in addition to either of the above.
+- System/370 general purpose instructions can be used to (1) reduce the need for multiple move instructions or move subroutines, (2) facilitate field padding, storage clearing, and record blocking and deblocking, and (3) improve decimal arithmetic performance. - Other new instructions are implemented for dynamic address translation and for extended control mode. - Operator console devices include a 15-cps console printer-keyboard, and an 85-cps console printer-keyboard for faster display. - A lighted console panel Reference Display Window provides literal text as a decoding aid that describes such things as status of Integrated Communications Adapter (ICA) lines and modems, CPU and I/O checks, an alter/display mnemonics guide for the console printer-keyboard, a binary/hexadecimal conversion guide, as well as references for the customer engineer (external registers display and diagnostic reference display).
+A knob provides the operator with a choice of lines of information that designate the data required.